Skip to content

 1. It first begins on the tooth surface when bacteria and food accumulate, forming plaque.
 Over time, salvia in your dog’s mouth causes the plaque to harden like cement, firmly attached to the tooth.
 This is called tartar, which is yellow, porous and causes discolouration, bad breath and can lead to further infection.

-2. As the inflammation advances the bacteria creep into the adjacent gum tissue around the tooth causing a red line, which is a sign of This inflammation can cause pain and bad breath for your dog.
+2. As the inflammation advances the bacteria creep into the adjacent gum tissue around the tooth causing a red line, which is a sign of gingivitis.
+This inflammation can cause pain and bad breath for your dog.

 3. Over time if gingivitis is left unchecked the bacteria spreads below the gumline, damaging the tissue around the tooth and the tissue that attaches the tooth to the gum, leading to loose teeth and teeth falling out.
 This is called periodontal disease.
 This causes a lot of pain, bleeding and is irreversible.